-Public parking areas at the Town Office, Town Hall, Library, Police Station, and Fire Station will be maintained by plowing during the winter storm.
-The application of slip resistant materials will be applied after the storm as determined by the Highway Department or their designee.
+Public parking areas at the Town Office, Town Hall, Library, Police Station, and both Fire Stations will be maintained by plowing during the winter storm.
+The application of slip resistant materials will be applied after the storm as determined by the Highway Department or his designee.

-Roads and Other Areas not Receiving Winter Maintenance
+Roads and Other Areas Not Receiving Winter Maintenance